 Define your website objectives

-Where possible you should define specific and measurable objectives that will help you assess your website’s performance.
+Where possible, define specific and measurable objectives that will help you assess your website’s performance.
+Even if you don't intend to measure these precisely, this will add clarity to your content strategy.
 If content on your website is not contributing to meeting your objectives you might consider removing it or demoting its priority within the sitemap.

-Another set of objectives you might want to include in your plan are those that relate to saving admin time.
+Another set of objectives to consider relate to saving admin time.
 It can be harder to set numerical targets for these objectives but they are still valid and may be measurable to some extent.